santhoshkris/dotfiles/README.md

 # dotfiles
-Doom Emacs, VIM and other configuration stuff
+Doom Emacs, VIM, ZSH and other configuration stuff